aalhossary/pyemgpipeline/README.md

 **pyemgpipeline** is an electromyography (EMG) signal processing pipeline package.

-The main purpose of this package is to ensure that users adhere to accepted EMG processing conventions.
-In particular, this package arranges the EMG processing steps together and into a standard order, providing users with a convenient tool to work on EMG processing without doing it wrong.
+This package implements internationally accepted EMG processing conventions and provides a high-level interface for ensuring user adherence to those conventions, in terms of (1) processing parameter values, (2) processing steps, and (3) processing step order.

 The processing steps included in the package are
 DC offset removal, bandpass filtering, full wave rectification, linear envelope,